CALCIUM OXALATE UROLITHIASIS IN A

 CHIHUAHUA

-6-year-old male Chihuahua was in excellent
+The 6-year-old male Chihuahua was in

-body condition.
-Lots of good food had given
+excellent body condition.
+Lots of good food

-and seldom went down for exercise.
+apartment and seldom went down for exercise.

 Around the beginning of December, he stayed